mscliu/Githubfun/README.md

 # Githubfun
-Having fun learning about Github
+Having fun learning about Github.
 Modifying this file and prepping for download to local drive